Label-Consistent Dataset Distillation with Detector-Guided Refinement: Methodology

 \subsection{Refinement of Defective Samples}

 To improve the quality of defective samples, we re-extract their image prototypes and combine them with the corresponding label texts to guide the diffusion model in generating multiple candidate images.
-For each defective sample, we generate 20 candidates, which are subsequently ranked according to their maximum softmax probability predicted by the detector.
+For each defective sample, we generate 20 candidates, which are subsequently ranked according to their softmax probability for the target class predicted by the detector.
 To ensure the accuracy of the synthesized samples, candidates are selected only if they simultaneously meet two criteria: (1) ranking within the top-$k$ in confidence, and (2) having a softmax score that exceeds the predefined threshold $\beta$.
+If no candidate satisfies the above conditions, we fall back to a deterministic rule and select the candidate with the highest softmax confidence.
+This guarantees that each prototype contributes at least one refined sample, even in challenging cases.
 Among these candidates, we select the image exhibiting the greatest dissimilarity in feature space compared to previously accepted normal samples of the same class.
 Specifically, let \(\mathbf{v}_i\) denote the feature vector of the \(i\)-th candidate image, and let \(\mathcal{N} = \{\mathbf{n}_1, \mathbf{n}_2, \dots, \mathbf{n}_M\}\) represent the set of feature vectors of all previously accepted normal samples within the same class.
 The cumulative cosine similarity between \(\mathbf{v}_i\) and all elements in \(\mathcal{N}\) is computed as:

 where \(\cos(\cdot, \cdot)\) denotes the cosine similarity between two feature vectors.
 The candidate with the lowest cumulative similarity is selected:

 The selected image is then added to \(\mathcal{N}\), enabling dynamic refinement of the normal sample pool for each class.
 This iterative process enhances both the diversity and representativeness of the distilled dataset.